Seldon2/star-wars-characters/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to run the App in your browser

+# 1:

+In the project directory, you have to run:

+### `npm install`

+# 2:

-In the project directory, you can run:
+In the project directory, you can run then:

 ### `npm start`